 http://www.sensitivechoice.com/indoor-humidity/

-There are devices available today, that can monitor humidity, CO2, air quality and temperature and alarm to a smartphone when events occur.
-Efficiency Matrix sells a product called AWAIR which can notify an occupant when levels of humidity, CO2 or temperature become high or low.
+There are devices available today, that can monitor humidity, CO2, air quality, and temperature, sending an alarm to a smartphone when events occur.
 Armed with this knowledge, windows can be opened when needed or heating/cooling appliances can be used, to keep internal temperature/humidity in check.

 Insulate surfaces